Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/updating-a-prop.md

 <<< ./snippets/popup.vue

-We can toggle it on by simply binding a new value is the corresponding prop :
+We can toggle it on by simply binding a new value in the corresponding prop :

 <<< ./snippets/set-harness-prop.ts